Victoria One

 Victoria One is a residential skyscraper in Melbourne, Victoria, Australia.

 Designed by Elenberg Fraser, the building was first proposed in 2013 and approved by then-Planning Minister Matthew Guy in June 2014.
-The development reaches 246.8 metres in height – making it the second tallest residential building in the Melbourne CBD core, and the eighth-tallest building in Melbourne overall.
+The development reaches 246.8 metres in height.
+As of 2024, it is the second tallest residential building in the Melbourne CBD core, and the tenth-tallest building in Melbourne overall.
 The building includes 644 residential apartments spanning across 76 levels.

 Construction on the $350 million project commenced in November 2014 and it was completed in mid–2018.